 - Blond Brunette Redhead: Lynette, Hualin, and Valeria respectively, although Valeria veers a bit towards fuschia.

-- Buxom Is Better: Valeria, and how.
+- Buxom Is Better: Valeria

 - Fiery Redhead: Valeria approaches this when you repeatedly try to buy an already-purchased item or select an item only not to actually buy it.